nicopip/nicopip/README.md

 <h1 align="center">Hi 👋, I'm Tristan</h1>
 <h3 align="center">I'm a Software Developer with a passion for creating and building user-friendly Web Apps that promote creativity and learning.
 I have always been eager to learn new skills and find great satisfaction in being able to create something from scratch.
-If I'm not coding, I like to run, do pull-ups and cook delicious meals.</h3>
+If I'm not coding, I like to run, hike and cook delicious meals.</h3>

 ----------------------------------------------------------------------------------------------